-An extended waiting-period was now facing the recruits of this draft, designated as 'G' Company, before they were to depart from Newfoundland for...overseas service.
+There was now to be a lengthy waiting-period for the recruits of this draft, designated as 'G' Company, before they were to depart from Newfoundland for... overseas service.

-Private Baldwin, Regimental Number 1846, was not to be called upon until October 27, after a period of five weeks less three days.
-Where he was to spend this intervening time appears not to have been recorded although he may possibly have returned to work, and likely travelled back to his home in the not far-distant community of Pouch Cove - all of which is, however, only speculation.
+Private Christopher, Regimental Number 1783, was not to be called upon until October 27, after a period of nine weeks and two days.
+Where he was to spend this intervening time appears not to have been recorded although he may possibly have returned to work, and perhaps even travelled back to his family and friends at his home at St. Joseph's, Salmonier, St. Mary's Bay - all of which is, however, only speculation.